Transperth: Train

 The Transperth train system consists of eight lines: the Airport, Armadale, Ellenbrook, Fremantle, Mandurah, Midland, Thornlie–Cockburn, and Yanchep lines.
 These lines all meet at Perth station and Perth Underground (used by the Yanchep and Mandurah lines) in the city's CBD, radiating out from there.
-The Ellenbrook line has been recently built and was opened in late 2024.
+The Thornlie-Cockburn Line has been recently built and was opened in mid 2025.
 There are several other extensions and upgrades under construction as well under the Metronet project.
 The system has 85 stations along these eight lines.
 Transperth is Australia's third busiest passenger rail system, behind Sydney and Melbourne but ahead of Brisbane and Adelaide.
 There are three trains used: the Transperth A-series train, Transperth B-series train and the Transperth C-series train which entered service on 8 April 2024.